cameleon-rs/cameleon/README.md

 ## Usage

 ### USB3 Vision cameras
-First, you need to install [libusb][libusb-url] to communicate with `U3V` cameras.
-Then add the following to your `Cargo.toml`:
+You need to install `libusb` to use USB3 Vision cameras, see [How to install `libusb`](#how-to-install-libusb).

+First, add dependencies like below.
 ```toml
 [dependencies]
 cameleon = { version = 0.1, features = 'libusb' }
 ```

-You can enumerate all cameras connected to the host, and start streaming.
+Then, you can enumerate all cameras connected to the host, and start streaming.
 ```rust
 use cameleon::u3v;